Based: Ft. Carson, Colo.

 High School: Placer High (Auburn)

 Joshua was proud of being in the military and of following in his brother's footsteps as a sergeant, said their father, Mike Hardt.
 "He was so eager to move up," he said.
-"He would joke about it and say there will be a day when my brother will salute me."Read the entire LA Times article here and read more here and here, with comments here,
+"He would joke about it and say there will be a day when my brother will salute me."Read the entire LA Times article here and read more about Army Sergeant Joshua M. Hardt at Freedom Remembered here and the Auburn Journal here, with comments here,

 Mike Sabins, who was Joshua's football coach at Placer High, said the young man worked hard and was respected by the coaching staff and other players on the team.
 Although he was new to the school in his senior year, he fit in well with the football program, the coach said.

 "He just did a great job," Sabins said.
 Joshua's talent and dedication were honored when his helmet was retired after his senior year, the coach said.

 Joshua also loved trout and bass fishing, playing baseball and practicing karate.

 He took any opportunity he could to better himself, Jonathon said: "He wanted to prove there wasn't anything he couldn't do."